Smith, Zadie: *1975

 - General Information

-- The story shows an interracial family living in a university town, whose misadventures in the culture wars serve to penetrate everything from family life to political correctness to the combustive collision between the personal and the political.
-It is loosely based on Howards End by E. M. Forster.
+Complexities of Moral and Aesthetic Judgment - The story shows an interracial family living in a university town, whose misadventures in the culture wars serve to penetrate everything from family life to political correctness to the combustive collision between the personal and the political.
+See Summary.

 - Information from Britannica

 - Smith’s mixed-race background plays a crucial role in her exploration of identity in “On Beauty.”
 She has reflected on how reading works like “Their Eyes Were Watching God” helped her understand the experiences of black women, which influenced her portrayal of characters in the novel.
+(In Conversation with Zadie Smith)

 Smith has also acknowledged the influence of E.M.
 Forster’s “Howards End” on “On Beauty.”
+(Zadie Smith’s Use of E.M.
+Forster in On Beauty)

 - Facts